July 14, 2016 Self-Study Action Committee Report and Implementation

 - One Card Program: This initiative will support our newly expanded student meal plans, allow for use of the card for food purchases with merchants in the Borough, and enable authorized cardholders to access campus buildings.
 As we implement this system we hope to have credit cards accepted at dining registers in the next year.

-- Student Employment Evaluation: A working group of staff from the Dean's Office, Financial Aid, ITS, and representatives from student employers is reviewing the College's current student employment processes and systems.
+- Student Employment Evaluation: A working group of staff from the Student Affairs Division, Financial Aid, ITS, and representatives from student employers is reviewing the College's current student employment processes and systems.
 The goal of this review is to match students with campus employers, streamline job posting and application processes, and assure that qualified students with a work-study grant receive preference in the hiring process.
 We expect to develop recommendations for systems and process changes in time for the 2017-18 budget cycle.

 Starting in the fall, we will use this same platform to share regular updates and to announce future opportunities for community feedback.
 We look forward to providing you with more information as it becomes available.